grafana/mimir/docs/sources/operators-guide/getting-started-helm-charts/_index.md

 First install Grafana, and then add Mimir as a Prometheus data source.

-1. Start Grafana by using Docker:
+1. On a Linux system, start Grafana by using Docker:

    ```bash
    docker run --rm --name=grafana --network=host grafana/grafana